domaindrivendev/Swashbuckle.WebApi/README.md

 #### RootUrl ####

 By default, the service root url is inferred from the request used to access the docs.
-However, there may be situations (e.g. certain load-balanced environments) where this does not resolve correctly.
+However, there may be situations (e.g. proxy and load-balanced environments) where this does not resolve correctly.
 You can workaround this by providing your own code to determine the root URL.

 #### Schemes ####